JadenNwanze/Credit_card_detection_system/README.md

 ## SHAP Interpretability

-The application includes SHAP (SHapley Additive exPlanations) visualizations, which highlight which features contributed most to each model decision.
-This allows for a deeper understanding of how individual predictions are made.
+The application includes SHAP (SHapley Additive exPlanations) visualizations, which highlight which features contributed most to each of the model's decisions.
+This allows for a better understanding of how individual predictions are made.

 ---